DNA profiling is the process where a specific DNA pattern, called a profile, is obtained from a person or sample of bodily tissue

 A DNA profile can tell the scientist if the DNA is from a man or woman, and if the sample being tested belongs to a particular person.

 How do you create a DNA profile using STR?

 1. Get a sample of DNA

 DNA is found in most cells of the body, including white blood cells, semen, hair roots and body tissue.
 Traces of DNA can also be detected in body fluids, such as saliva and perspiration because they also contain epithelial cells.
 Forensic scientists and Police officers collect samples of DNA from crime scenes.
 DNA can also be collected directly from a person using a mouth swab (which collects inner cheek cells).
-Find out more in the article Crime scene evidence.
+Find out more in the articles Forensics and DNA and Crime scene evidence.